Procedure Guide ·Tooth Extraction ·2026

 Common Exclusions

 Some policies exclude all dental procedures.
 Others cover extractions but not cleanings.
-Cosmetic dental work is never covered.
-Pre-existing dental conditions are excluded.
-Read the dental section of your policy carefully — coverage varies more for dental than almost any other category.
+Pre-existing conditions are excluded.
+Read your policy's dental section - coverage varies widely.

 🇺🇸 US Pet Insurance Guide